Read in 6 minutes

 Docker is a containerization technology that allows you to quickly build, test and deploy applications as portable, self-sufficient containers that can run virtually everywhere.

-In this tutorial we’ll go through how to install Docker CE on a CentOS 7 and explore the basic Docker concepts and commands.
+In this tutorial we’ll go through how to install Docker CE on CentOS 7 and explore the basic Docker concepts and commands.

 Before proceeding with this tutorial, make sure that the following prerequisites are met: